 - Book an appointment with their child’s GP if they wish to go through the NHS, or contact a private diagnostic service directly if they wish to speed up the process by going privately.
 Details of diagnostic services around the UK can be found on our Directory.

 - Talk to the GP about the behaviours that make them suspect their child may be autistic.
 It is important for the parent to feel as though their concerns are being listened to.
 Making a list or compiling a file with information from our website can be useful to ensure that each point is discussed in detail.

 - Request that the GP refers their child to an autism diagnostic service that can carry out a formal diagnostic assessment.

 It is not uncommon for some GPs to request observations or feedback from schools before making a referral.
-Behaviour diaries can be useful with providing information that can be passed onto the GP, as well as any of the traits listed above.
+Behaviour diaries can be useful with providing information that can be passed onto the GP.

 Supporting a child with or without a formal diagnosis

 If someone has a diagnosis of autism, accurate and early intervention is key to get them the support that they need.

 Even before a child is diagnosed, there is still a lot of support that you can put in place.
 Our website is a good starting point which goes through some general strategies that may be useful.
 We also have an Education Rights Service that offers advice to parents and carers on pupils’ rights to extra help in school.